ARMmbed/mbed-mqtt/TESTS/mqtt/README.md

 **Preconditions:**

-Device is connected to network.
+Device is connected to network, but not connected to broker or server.

 **Test steps:**

-1. Try to connect to a nonexistent MQTT server address or incorrect port.
-2. Call `client.connect()` with a valid connectData provided.
-3. Call `client.subscribe()` with a valid topic and QoS0.
+1. Call `client.subscribe()` with a valid topic and QoS0.

 **Expected result:**

-Call to `client.subscribe()` returns -1 in step 3.
+Call to `client.subscribe()` returns -1 in step 1.

 ### MQTT_SUBSCRIBE_CLIENT_NOT_CONNECTED